-To offer some protection against this risk, the Trustees invest in funds which include a mixture of bonds as well as leveraged LDI arrangements.
-This helps to hedge part of the Scheme's exposure to interest rate risk and inflation risk and, therefore, the Trustees believe it is appropriate to hold these types of assets.
+To offer some protection against this risk, the Trustees invest in a mixture of bonds.
+This hedges part of the Scheme's exposure to interest rate risk and inflation risk and, therefore, the Trustees believe it is appropriate to hold these types of assets.
 The level of this hedging will be reviewed on a regular basis.